 Yes.
 Generally however, if one person would like to attend therapy for individual issues at the same time as attending couple’s therapy then this would typically be conducted with a separate therapist to avoid potential conflicts of interest (i.e., one therapist would conduct the relationship counselling and a different therapist would work with the client with issues to be addressed individually).
 Conflicts of interest for example may involve material an individual needs to discuss with their therapist that they would like to keep private from their partner.

 What’s the difference between a Psychologist and a Psychiatrist?

-A psychologist has completed a four year undergraduate degree in psychology together with a further two to three years of post-graduate study.
-Psychologists do not prescribe medication, their speciality is the management of mental illness and other life concerns through psychotherapy.
+A psychologist has completed a four-year undergraduate degree in psychology together with a further two to three years of post-graduate study.
+Psychologists do not prescribe medication; their expertise lies in the management of mental illness and other life concerns through psychotherapy.
 Psychiatrists are medically trained doctors with degrees in medicine and surgery together with five years’ post-graduate training in psychiatry (psychiatry is a specialist area of medical practice).
 Psychiatrists are specialists in the management of mental illness through the prescription of appropriate medications and some psychiatrists also practice psychotherapy.